 When I’ve emptied my bucket, it’s usually fairly clean.
 I rinse it and pour the rinse water onto the compost pile.

-Looking at the positive aspects of this, I would say I love the simplicity, the low price and the relative ease of maintenance.
+Looking at the positive aspects of this, I would say I love the simplicity, the low price and the relative ease of maintenance (this is used just by me).
 It doesn’t use any electricity and the only ongoing cost might be the cover material.

 My compost toilet is in my garden shed, but the portability of it means that in the winter (when I don’t want to have walk down the garden in the cold, rain or snow), I move it into the garage.
 Having sorted out the best cover material, I’m now confident enough that it doesn’t smell, that I could move it into the house with no ill effects.

-If you’re concerned about safety, don’t worry.
+If you’re concerned about hygiene the safety of composting, don’t worry.
 The simple humanure method of collecting and composting has been subject to scientific scrutiny by the aforementioned Joe Jenkins.
 In his book, the Humanure Handbook, you’ll find all the facts behind this method of composting that will ensure all pathogens and nasties are safely and completely dealt with by the process.

 So what are your thoughts?
 Would this be something you’d try?
 Is it too basic for you or is there too much work involved?
 Have you tried something like this?
 Let us know in the comments area below!